-This is not something where you can just show up and succeed – or where you can rush things.
+This is not something where you can just show up and succeed—or where you can rush things.

-The last thing you want to do when it comes to valuable networking is to work the room.
+The last thing you want to do when it comes to valuable networking is work the room.

 In an effort to connect with as many people as possible, you can end up having a lot of shallow conversations that end with pushing your business card or website URL on someone way too soon.

-But that’s collecting relationships, not building them.
+That’s collecting relationships, not building them.

-If you’re only participating in a Facebook group’s promo threads, or making five minutes of small talk with someone at happy hour before your pitch, the interactions you have aren’t going to amount to any valuable connection.
+If you’re only participating in a Facebook group’s promo threads, or making five minutes of small talk with someone at happy hour before your pitch, the interactions you have aren’t going to amount to a valuable connection.